JosephusPaye/chrome-native-bridge/README.md

 type OnErrorHandler = (err: ChromeNativeBridgeError, data: string) => void;

 /**
  * Handle the end of the input stream.
-This can be used to
+This can be used to know when
- * know when to exit the native host, since it seems like
+ * to exit the native host process, since it seems like when Chrome
- * Chrome wants to end the native host process, it closes
- * stdin, triggering its 'end' event (at least from
+ * wants to end the process, it closes stdin, triggering its 'end'
- * every case observed so far).
+ * event (at least from every case I've observed so far).
  */
 export type OnEndHandler = () => void;
 ```